Hardsoft has a selection of different leasing options to suit various business needs.

 Devices For Teams is our branded DaaS leasing option.
 It is one of our most popular packages, particularly among rapidly expanding businesses.

 DaaS stands for Device as a Service.
-It’s unique from other leasing options since it is one of the most comprehensive, flexible and hands on methods of sourcing computer hardware.
-With DaaS you get a close relationship with your supplier, including extensive advice, support and tailoring of your lease.
+It’s unique from other leasing options since it is one of the most comprehensive, flexible and hands-on methods of sourcing computer hardware.
+With DaaS, you get a close relationship with your supplier, including extensive advice, support and tailoring of your lease.

-Hardsoft’s D4T provides many beneficial features, such as the ability to swap devices, automatically upgrade and scale the number of devices up and down as required.
+Hardsoft’s D4T provides many beneficial features, such as the ability to swap devices, and automatically upgrade and scale the number of devices up and down as required.